vib-bic-training/HPC_training_bioimaging_1/module/session6_jupyter_notebook.md

 ## Where to find the notebooks for this demo
 - https://github.com/vib-bic-training/HPC_training_bioimaging_1/tree/main/code/notebooks

-Download both of them an copy them to `/dodrio/scratch/projects/2024_300/YOUR_NAME/`
+Download both of them and store them locally.

+## Load the jupyter notebook

 ## Additional resources
 #### BIC code